r0gu3cic/initial-repo-setup/README.md

 # Python project for initial setup of a repository for the React projects

-This project should automate the initial setup of a repository for a new React project following the best practices developed by our team
+This project should automate the initial setup of a repository for some project

 ## Getting Started

 1. Clone the repository `git clone`
-2. Make sure that you have installed *python3* on you machine
+2. Make sure that you have installed *python3* on your machine
-3. Make sure that you have installed *pip* on you machine
+3. Make sure that you have installed *pip* on your machine
 4. Install dependencies `pip3 install PyGithub`

 ## Usage